 Chef Jeff Power's secret is to cook the corn separately from the rest of the dish and add it back to the risotto just as it finishes cooking.
-I'm not sure why but I'll have to ask him.
+I'm not sure why, but I'll have to ask him.

 When I lived in Park City, Utah, my friend who owned a gourmet store turned me on to Fior di Riso, a superfino carnaroli.
 It has a super flavorful, large, plump grain that is incredible.

 Fresh Corn Risotto Recipe

-2 cups of Arborio rice
+- 2 cups Arborio rice

-5 cups chicken stock
+- 5 cups chicken stock

-1 cup white wine
+- 1 cup white wine

-1 sprig fresh thyme
+- 1 sprig fresh thyme

-1 fresh bay leaf
+- 1 fresh bay leaf

-3 tablespoons minced garlic 1 cup of onion - minced
+- 1 cup onion minced

-2 tablespoons extra virgin olive oil
+- 2 tablespoons olive oil extra virgin

-¼ pound butter
+- ¼ pound butter

-½ cup Parmesan cheese - grated
+- ½ cup Parmesan cheese grated

-¼ cup fresh herbs - chopped (this can be whatever is fresh and local at the time)
+- ¼ cup fresh herbs chopped,this can be whatever is fresh and local at the time

 Cooking the Corn